Have You Been Asked To Take Court-Ordered Classes?

 What won’t I get from Achieve Life Balance courses?

 Although we touch on the subject, I do not cover child development in-depth (ages and stages).
 This is not a class on infant care.
 (Check your local hospital or social services programs for these classes).
 I only provide classes to adults (parents and guardians) and do not work directly with children.

 If you’re seeking a free or low cost online or group workshop, the answer is no, although Achieve Life Balance does offer community workshops throughout the year.
 The best way to determine if I’m the best fit is with a simple phone call.
 I’m happy to talk directly with you to see if I can meet your personal needs.
 It will also help you determine how comfortable you’d feel working with me.
 As noted above, regardless of what class you choose, you’ll want to check with your attorney, judge, mediator or social worker.
 Sometimes, I’m able to get the answer from your attorney or caseworker for you.

 Lesson 1: Control, Emotions & Behavior

-Teach your children how to manage emotions, eliminate negative thoughts and control behavior.
-Also, learn techniques to help you stay in control of your obligations, relationships, children and household.
+Help your children learn how to manage emotions in a healthy manner.
+Encourage positive communication, connections and outcomes.
+Gain insight and tools to help your children improve their actions and behavior.
+Bonus: learn techniques to help you stay in control of your obligations, relationships, children and household.